facile-it/paraunit/content/documentation.md

 ### PHPUnit inherited options

-**DEPRECATED**: no longer present in Paraunit 2.0, use `--pass-through` instead.

-A large number of PHPUnit options (apart from the aforementioned `--testsuite`) are compatible with Paraunit, and they will be passed along to each single PHPUnit spawned process.
-For a more complete documentation of those options' behavior, see the [PHPUnit CLI documentation](https://phpunit.de/manual/current/en/textui.html#textui.clioptions).

-This is the complete list of supported options:
+**DEPRECATED**: Paraunit 2.x no longer forwards a long list of PHPUnit flags by default.
+Use [`--pass-through`](#pass-through) for native PHPUnit options you need in each worker process.

+Historically, many PHPUnit CLI options were forwarded automatically.
+That behaviour was removed in favour of explicit `--pass-through`.
+For up-to-date PHPUnit behaviour, see the [PHPUnit command-line documentation](https://docs.phpunit.de/en/13.0/textui.html#command-line-options).

+The following options were among those previously forwarded (pass them with `--pass-through="--option"` when still supported by your PHPUnit version):

   * `filter`
   * `group`
   * `exclude-group`
-  * `test-suffix`
   * `dont-report-useless-tests`
   * `strict-coverage`
   * `strict-global-state`